-A member of the University community who believes that she or he has been sexually harassed may also elect to file a complaint with the Anti-Discrimination Judicial Board for violation of the University's Anti-Discrimination Policy or to file a grievance against the alleged harasser under applicable University procedures.
-The submission of such a complaint or grievance does not affect the University's ability to take disciplinary or other administrative action even though the complaint or grievance is still pending.
+A member of the University community who believes that she or he has been sexually harassed may also elect to file a complaint with the Anti-Discrimination Judicial Board ("ADJB") for violation of the University's Anti-Discrimination Policy or to file a grievance against the alleged harasser under any applicable University procedure.
+However, the submission of such a complaint or grievance does not affect the University's ability to conduct an investigate, take disciplinary action, or take other administrative action regarding the subject matter of the complaint or grievance even though the complaint is still pending.

-Reports of sexual assault and other crimes should be directed to the University's Department of Police and Public Safety, regardless of whether the matter is also reported as sexual harassment.
+Reports of sexual assault and other crimes should be directed to the MSU Police Department, regardless of whether the matter is also reported and being investigated as sexual harassment.